-Bike computers are small, battery-powered electronic devices that attach to your handlebars or stem with a display screen that offers a range of information on your speed, distance, trip time and more.
+Bike computers are battery-powered electronic devices that attach to your road bike or mountain bike cockpit, displaying a range of information on your speed, distance, trip time, and more.

-They operate via small sensors attached to the wheels and forks (and in the case of cadence sensors, to the chainstay and pedal crank) which record each wheel revolution.
-Bike computers range from relatively simple little gadgets that offer a limited but useful range of information, to highly sophisticated devices invaluable as training tools for serious athletes.
+Using small sensors attached to the wheels and forks (or chainstay and pedal crank in the case of cadence sensors) which record each wheel revolution.
+Bike computers range from relatively simple little gadgets offering a limited but useful range of information, to highly sophisticated devices invaluable as training tools for serious athletes.

 Key functions include speed, distance and odometer features, while more advanced models can also measure cadence (number of pedal rotations per minute), calories burned, elevation, heart rate, temperature and more.